 - More Info

-- Any of that information you have should be are to add it in, including founding date, overview, etc. Some like Impressum are very market specific
+- Any of that information you have should be are to add it in, including the founding date, overview, etc. Some like Impressum are very market-specific

 - If you have products, you should add your major ones

 - And lastly the category.
-There’s no harm revisiting this as your business changes, and remember that you can add up to 3 categories for your page
+There’s no harm in revisiting this as your business changes, and remember that you can add up to 3 categories to your page

 - Your Story is something that again reassures users, and makes you seem more friendly and human.
 And, above all is another great piece of discoverability material.
 I’ll touch on this more in the next section.